-Shah Beg then held consultation with his chiefs, proposing- "Sind is a large country; many men will be required to take care of it- a few cannot do so; it seems proper to make one-half of it over to Jam Pheroz, and to leave the rest under our men of trust."
-It came into the wisdom of the council, that it would be preferable to make over to the Jam the country from Lukee, near Sehwan, to Tatta, and that the country above Lukee should remain in the hands of his (Shah Beg's) slaves.
-After settling the treaty, Shah Beg, by successive marches, arrived at Sehwistan, the men of which, before his arrival, had gone off to Tuluhtee, where numbers were collected- among them, many of the tribes of Shuhta, and Sodah, all of whom had agreed that they would not withdraw the hand from war as long as they lived.
-Shah Beg took the fort of Sehwan.
+change do so; it seems proper to make one-half of it over to Jam Pheron. and to leave the rest under our men of trust."
+It came into the wisdom of the council, that it would be preferable to make over to the Jam the country from Lukee, near Schwan, to Tatta, and that the country above Lukes should remain in the hands of his (Shah Beg's) slaves.
+After sottling the treaty, Shah Beg, by successive marches, arrived at Schwistan, the men of which, before his arrival, had gone off to Tuluhtee, where numbers were collected-among them, many of the tribes of Shuhta, and Sodah, all of whom had agreed that they would not withdraw the hand from war as long as they lived.
+Shah Beg took the fort of Schwan.
 He then sent Kazee Kazin to the sons of Durya Khan, to try and induce them to leave the jungle of enmity, and to bend their heads in the path of submission.
 When he came to these, they would not agree to what he said.
 Shah Beg then came, and halted opposite to Tuluhtee, and three days after, a man, coming from thence, showed him the strength of the enemy, saying Mahomed Khan and Mutun Khan (the sons of Durya Khan) proposed coming to his presence, but that Mukhdoom Bulal, the chief priest of that country, had prevented them from doing so, instigating them to fight.
-This was in this manner- when Shah Beg conquered Tatta, he placed a fine on this priest.
+This was in this mannerwhen Shah Beg conquered Tatta, he placed a fine on this priest.

 Shah Beg that night collected boats, and in the morning Meer Fazil Kookooltash crossed the river by these, and the Urghoons, the Turkhans, and the whole army.
 At breakfast time Shah Beg followed them.
 All the men of Tuluhtee came forth from their fort, Runmul and Todah, Sodah, being in advance.
 Meer Fazil, with the vanguard, began the attack, breaking the enemy's force; and when Shah Beg came up, the battle was taken to the gates of the fort, and his men, falling upon the enemy with great impetuosity, many of the Summahs were killed.
-Some, throwing themselves into the river, drank the water of the occan of death; some fled to Sehwistan.
+Some, throwing themselves into the river, drank the water of the occan of death; some fled to Schwistan.
 Shah Beg remained three days in Tuluhtee, giving to the winds of death the harvest of the lives of those men.
 In this battle the Sodahs fought well, fixing their feet of valour on the battle-field.
 Most of them were slain.

-AN ACCOUNT OF SHAH BEG SENDING HIS SON SHAH HOOSAIN FROM SHAWUL AND SEEBEE TO EXPEL JAM SULAH-OOD-DEEN.
+AN ACCOUNT OF SHAH BZG SENDING HIS SON SHAH HOOSAIN FROM SHAWUL AND SEEBEE TO EKPEL JAM SULAH-OOD-DEEN.